-- Hospital Improvement Programs — Physician well-being is a primary focus in the SHC Improvement Capabilities Development Program (ICDP) and SCH Pediatric Physician Wellness Improvement (PPWI) Program.
+- Hospital Improvement Programs — Physician well-being is a primary focus in the SHC Improvement Capabilities Development Program (ICDP) and SMCH Pediatric Physician Wellness Improvement (PPWI) Program.

-- SHC transition away from Press Ganey — Stanford is creating its own patient satisfaction assessment questions and evaluation system.
+- SHC-created patient satisfaction assessment — Stanford created its own patient satisfaction assessment questions and evaluation system to replace Press Ganey.

 - Free overnight meal program for SHC and SCH residents — To date, over 15,000+ overnight meals have been served to residents and fellows.